firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-15-how-to-spend-your-free-time.md

 retirement
-there are people making hundreds of thousands and still have nothing in savings so we’re all in the same boat really all furious peddling all thrashing beneath the surface yes some people look
+there are people making hundreds of thousands and still have nothing in savings so we’re all in the same boat, really all furious peddling all thrashing beneath the surface yes, some people look
 &nbsp;&nbsp;&nbsp;better off
 but their problems are not yours and just as valid, more valid even